-Another known type of musical instrument employs the In the filtering filtering method of music generation. method, a complex electrical waveform, such as a square wave or a saw-tooth pulse train, is filtered by one or more filters to select the desired frequency components. frequency components Thereafter, the filtered combined to form the electrical signal which drives the The filtering method is commonly used to synthesize human speech and has often been used with analog electronic organs.
-The filtering method comparatively inflexible since each sample relies upon the stored values of fixed samples.
+Another known type of musical instrument employs the filtering method of music generation.
+In the filtering method, a complex electrical waveform, such as a square wave or a saw-tooth pulse train, is filtered by one or more filters to select the desired frequency components.
+Thereafter, the filtered frequency components are combined to form the electrical signal which drives the speaker.
+The filtering method is commonly used to synthesize human speech and has often been used with analog electronic organs.
+The filtering method is comparatively inflexible since each sample relies upon the stored values of fixed samples.
 In order to achieve natural sound, the filtering method requires a large number of multiplication steps which are economically expensive to achieve.